SOURCES AND SUPPLIERS OF ROMAN EQUIPMENT 5/1/08

 HReplikate--see General section, above.
 Wide selection of beautiful parts, decent prices.

-Deepeeka still has not come up with an acceptable belt.
-They do have some excellent buckles and decent frogs, and some usable plates and terminals, so perhaps they can be persuaded to sell unassembled parts.
+Deepeeka now makes two acceptable belts, AH6760 "Roman Belt" and AH6725 "Roman disc legionnary belt, 1cent AD".
+All others should be avoided.
+They also have some decent buckles and decent frogs, and some usable plates and terminals, available as loose parts from several vendors.
 See the pages on Military Belt and Things to Avoid.

 Alaskan Copper and Brass --PO Box 3546 Seattle, WA 98124.